 “It's made a noticeable difference.”

 You are discussing your exercise routine with a friend who's also interested in exercise.
-You recently started doing a new type of weight lifting exercises.
-Your friend asks you if it's been successful, and it has.
-You say:
+You recently started doing a new type of weight lifting exercise.
+Your friend asks you if it's been successful.
+Positively, you respond like this.

 It's made a noticeable difference.